kaltura/media-framework/nginx-mpegts-kmp-module/README.md

 Enables the API interface of this module in the surrounding location block.
 Access to this location should be limited.

 The optional `write` parameter determines whether the API is read-only or read-write.
 By default, the API is read-only.

+## API Objects

+The sections below list the possible fields in each type of API object.

+### Global Scope

+- `version` - string, nginx-mpegts-kmp-module version
+- `nginx_version` - string, nginx version
+- `compiler` - string, the compiler used to build nginx-mpegts-kmp-module
+- `built` - string, the time nginx-mpegts-kmp-module was built
+- `pid` - integer, the nginx process id
+- `uptime` - integer, the time since the nginx worker was started, in seconds
+- `sessions` - array of objects, each object is a [Session Object](#session-object)

+### Session Object

+- `remote_addr` - string, the ip + port of the remote peer
+- `local_addr` - string, the local ip + port of the connection
+- `connection` - integer, the nginx connection identifier, unique per nginx worker process
+- `uptime` - integer, the time that passed since the connection was established, in seconds
+- `stream_id` - string, the value that was set using the `ts_stream_id` directive
+- `tracks` - array of objects, each object is a [Track Object](../nginx-kmp-out-module/README.md#track-object).

 ## API Endpoints